ktepe/carndT2MPC/README.md

 ## Kemal Tepe, ketepe@gmail.com

-##The Model
+## The Model
-*Student describes their model in detail.
-This includes the state, actuators and update equations.
+* The state, actuators and update equations.

-##Timestep Length and Elapsed Duration (N & dt)
+## Timestep Length and Elapsed Duration (N & dt)
-*he reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
+* The reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.

-##Polynomial Fitting and MPC Preprocessing
+## Polynomial Fitting and MPC Preprocessing
-*A polynomial is fitted to waypoints.
+* A polynomial is fitted to waypoints.

-##Model Predictive Control with Latency
+## Model Predictive Control with Latency
-*Model Predictive Control that handles a 100 millisecond latency.
+* Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

 ---